Polymethylsiloxane polyhydrate: Indications for use

-Also in chronic renal insufficiency (hyperazotemia).
+It is also used in chronic renal insufficiency (hyperazotemia).
 It has proved itself in the treatment of allergic diseases such as atopic dermatitis.
 When indicated, it is used to treat gastroenterological disorders.
 Thus, it is recommended for the treatment of acute and chronic diarrhea, dysbiosis including diarrhea of non-infectious origin, including for the treatment of irritable bowel syndrome with diarrhea.
 In acute and chronic infectious and inflammatory diseases, it is used in obstetrics and gynecology, since it is approved for use in pregnant women and children from birth.